Healthy Homes Assessment Taita

 Taita Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Taita and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement to all Taita and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate conformance with all Healthy Homes Standard that apply or will be in force during the tenure of the rental property.

-• Private landlords and property managers are required to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a new, renewed or varied lease.
+• Property managers and private landlords should ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes